-The data that brand tracking provides is worth its weight in gold because it can reveal opportunities just waiting to be exploited - you simply have to know where to look for them and keep tabs on your vital brand health metrics, like brand integrity, brand equity, and brand loyalty.
+The data that brand tracking provides is worth its weight in gold because it can reveal opportunities just waiting to be exploited – you simply have to know where to look for them and keep tabs on your vital brand health metrics, like brand integrity, brand equity, and brand loyalty.

-In this article, we examine five findings that commonly emerge from the analysis of brand tracking data, and look at how brands successfully mine that potential for big rewards.
+In this article, we examine five examples of brand tracking findings, and look at how brands have successfully used those findings to produce big revenue rewards.

 1. Awareness Gap